-- 77. To the extent that the Company is unable to utilize 100% of its contracted long haul TCPL FT capacity to meet customer demand and/or fill storage then the associated UDC costs will be debited in the UDCDA.
-Enbridge's forecast of UDC costs for 2015 is \$166.4 million.
-That is the maximum amount that may be recorded within the 2015 UDCDA. - 78.
-Enbridge will use its best efforts to mitigate the UDC that would otherwise be recorded in the 2015 UDCDA.
+- As described in its gas cost evidence at Exhibit D1, Tab 2, Schedule 1, coincident with the in service date of the GTA Project and other changes, the Company has been able to reduce its contracted long haul FT capacity on TCPL in order to meet its Peak Day requirements in 2016.
+However, despite the reduction of contracted long haul TCPL capacity the Company is forecasting that it will be unable to utilize 100% of its contracted long haul TCPL FT capacity.
+This will result in unutilized capacity, and unabsorbed demand charges ("UDC").
+Enbridge's forecast of UDC costs for 2016 is \$15.7 million. - Enbridge requests that it be permitted to create a 2016 UDC Deferral Account ("UDCDA"), similar to the 2015 UDCDA.
+Any costs associated with actual UDC incurred on long haul TCPL capacity in 2016 will be debited in the UDCDA.
+The Company's \$15.7 million forecast of UDC costs for 2016 is the maximum amount that may be recorded within the 2016 UDCDA. - 3.
+Enbridge will use its best efforts to mitigate the UDC that would otherwise be recorded in the 2016 UDCDA.
 For example, Enbridge will use transportation capacity to fill storage (by displacing discretionary purchases of gas at Dawn) where that is reasonably possible, to reduce the total amount of unutilized capacity.
 Where there is unutilized capacity, Enbridge will make best efforts to assign that capacity to third parties, to mitigate the UDC costs.
-The outcome of Enbridge's best efforts to mitigate UDC will be reflected in the amounts recorded in the 2015 UDCDA. - 79.
-Simple interest is to be calculated on the opening monthly balance of this account using the Board Approved EB-2006-0117 interest rate methodology.
-The balance in this account, together with carrying charges, will be disposed of in a manner designated by the Board in a future rate hearing.
-Depending on the magnitude of the balance, the Company may propose clearance through a onetime charge, or over 12 months which is consistent with the clearance of PGVA balances. - 80.
-In order to keep the Board and interested parties informed as to the total unutilized transportation costs the Company intends to provide the actual balance in the UDCDA and the applicable interest through the QRAM process.
+The outcome of Enbridge's best efforts to mitigate UDC will be reflected in the amounts recorded in the 2016 UDCDA.
+In accordance with the EB-2014-0276 Settlement Agreement, where the Company committed to providing draft UDC mitigation plans as part of future gas supply plans, a draft UDC mitigation plan for 2016 (similar to the one agreed to in 2015) is shown at Appendix A of Exhibit D1, Tab 2, Schedule 1.
+Similar to 2015, the Company intends to continue to provide monthly reporting of the on-going amounts in relation to the 2016 UDCDA.

-Filed: 2014-11-28 EB-2014-0276 Exhibit D2 Tab 1 Schedule 1 Page 24 of 25
+Filed: 2015-09-28 EB-2015-0114 Exhibit D2 Tab 1 Schedule 3 Page 2 of 2